 If you’re looking to improve your management style, consider how action-oriented your leadership style is.

-“It’s not what you say that matters — it’s what you do.”
+The quickest way to improve your leadership skills is to live this phrase: “It’s not what you say that matters — it’s what you do.”

 I observed the truth of this old adage, firsthand, about six years ago.

 At the time, I wasn’t CEO of Know Your Team.
 I was an employee at another company.

 As an employee, I remember making a suggestion to our CEO about how we should market a new program…

 I’ll never forget how casually it was brushed aside.

 I remember asking our CEO a question via email about a new idea I had, and if it was something he’d be open to…